luk036/ellipsoid-method/cutting_plane.md

 -   Only require a *separtion oracle*.
 Can play nicely with other techniques.

--   The ellipsoid method itself cannot exploit sparsity, but the oracle can.
+-   While the ellipsoid method itself cannot exploit sparsity, the oracle can.

 ---